tyghtcom/dualports/README.md

 ## Requirements
 - Go 1.24+
-- Webserver (good: nginx, better: angie) using a gateway to serve internal port 8081, or, point the public endpoint to resolve your domain, and add TLS support.
+- Webserver (good: nginx, better: angie) using a gateway to serve internal port 8081, or point the public endpoint to resolve your domain, and add TLS support of course.
 - Create your desired handlers for the endpoints.
 - Your imagination.